Anandamide

 Anandamide (ANA), also referred to as N-arachidonoylethanolamine (AEA), is a fatty acid neurotransmitter belonging to the fatty acid derivative group known as N-acylethanolamines (NAE).
 Anandamide takes its name from the Sanskrit word ananda (आनन्द), meaning "joy, bliss, delight," plus amide.
 Anandamide, the first discovered endocannabinoid, engages with the body's endocannabinoid system by binding to the same cannabinoid receptors that THC found in cannabis acts on.
 Anandamide can be found within tissues in a wide range of animals.
 It has also been found in plants, such as the cacao tree.

 Anandamide is derived from the non-oxidative metabolism of arachidonic acid, an essential omega-6 fatty acid.
 It is synthesized from N-arachidonoyl phosphatidylethanolamine by multiple pathways.
 It is degraded primarily by the fatty acid amide hydrolase (FAAH) enzyme, which converts anandamide into ethanolamine and arachidonic acid.
 As such, inhibitors of FAAH lead to elevated anandamide levels and are being pursued for possible therapeutic use.

 Discovery

-Anandamide was discovered by Raphael Mechoulam and fellow coworkers in 1992.
-This was the first marijuana-like substance produced by the human body to be observed.
-By examining a pig brain and canine gut, they were able to isolate ANA using mass spectrometry and nuclear magnetic resonance spectroscopy.
-ANA works within the system of the brain associated with the feeling of reward, and as such, has been the topic of many research studies.
-Since the 1992 findings, many studies have been completed to examine ANA further, including research on behavioral and molecular effects.
+The discovery of anandamide was first reported in 1992 from laboratory studies in a pig brain and canine gut, becoming the first marijuana-like substance found in mammals.
+Its possible effects within the brain include the reward system, a broad topic resulting in many research studies.